Shopping Cart No items

 This medication is taken as needed.
-This dose of Epinephrine will help provide immediate relief from allergic reactions, but you should also seek medical help right away.
+The Epinephrine dosage will help provide immediate relief from allergic reactions, but you should also seek medical help right away.
 Read all of the information that comes with EpiPen to learn how the injector works.
 Take time to teach others how to use the injector in cases where you cannot inject the medication yourself.
 This should be injected directly into you thigh only.
 Use precaution to dispose the injector safely.
 If you have serious allergies keep an EpiPen with you at all times.
 The medication is clear and should not be used if there is any discoloration.

 You may feel dizzy after using this medication.
 Avoid driving or operating heavy duty machinery.
 Only perform these tasks once you feel it is safe to do so.

 EpiPen contains sulfites and may cause additional allergic reactions.
 Speak with your doctor to understand the risk and benefit for using EpiPen in life threatening situations.